Open Tools NetLens

 Release history

-Each version on this page maps to a complete source snapshot in the ZIP — binaries are reproducible.
+Each version on this page maps to a tagged snapshot on GitHub — binaries are reproducible from the source ZIP.

 v1.2.0 2026-04-12